 Join the RNLI Christmas Reindeer Run in Portsmouth and help save lives at sea

-There’s still time to grab your antlers and take part in the RNLI’s annual Reindeer Run in Hampshire this Christmas and help save lives at sea all throughout the year.
+There’s still time to grab your antlers and trainers for the RNLI’s annual Reindeer Run in Hampshire this Christmas and help save lives at sea throughout the year.

 But the Reindeer Run is a way in which supporters can help the charity pay for vital equipment and training without missing their Christmas dinner.
 Plus the sight of hundreds of runners dressed as reindeers is likely to put a smile on everyone’s faces in the build up to the big day.

-The event opens at 7.45am and there is a choice of 10k or 5k fund runs and even a 1k Santa Saunter that’s perfect for the little ones to take part in.
+Registration starts at 8am and there is a choice of 10k or 5k fun runs and even a 1k Santa Saunter that’s perfect for the little ones to take part in.
 All those who complete the run will receive a free RNLI Reindeer Run medal.
 There will be prizes for the first woman and first man to cross the finish line in the 10k and 5k runs.
 Runners, who must register and buy tickets for the event in advance, are encouraged to raise sponsorship which will go directly to saving lives.

 For those unable to attend the event there is also the opportunity for anyone, anywhere, to take part by joining the RNLI’s virtual Reindeer Run.
 For the first time the RNLI is setting Reindeer Runners the challenge of running 24 miles throughout December – that’s one mile for every hour RNLI lifesavers are on call everyday, even on Christmas Day.